 Parties who include the above definition will generally want to consider how the value of such Bonds upon delivery will be obtained.
 In particular, the parties may wish to consider the definition of Due and Payable Amount in Section 8.7 as it relates to zero-coupon bonds since the principal owed under such bonds at any time may differ from the outstanding face amount of such bonds.

-As stated above, ISDA is planning to publish the Convertibles Supplement in November 2001 which will address zero coupon bonds.
+As stated above, ISDA is planning to publish a Supplement that will address the treatment under the Definitions of accreting obligations, including zero-coupon bonds.

 Amortizing and Callable Bonds: It was not intended that the definition of Not Contingent would exclude bonds that amortize either by a specified amount or a specified percentage at agreed intervals or are callable at the option of the issuer.
 The timing of payment of principal on amortizing or callable bonds may be earlier than final maturity of the obligation, but the obligation to pay the full amount of the principal is not subject to a contingency.